haydenwoodhead/burner.kiwi/README.md

 * Better configuration
 * Noob friendly setup tutorial

-Again if you think you can help create an issue and outline your plans.
+Again, if you think you can help then create an issue and outline your plans.

 ## License